 For students interested in graduate work in management and policy in both Private and Public Sectors, many options in addition to an MBA exist.
-Students should speak with their academic advisor and staff in the Career Center to obtain the most complete information on options available.
+Students should speak with their academic advisor and staff in the Center for Advising, Internships & Lifelong Career Development to obtain the most complete information on options available.

 For students interested in pursuing an MBA, the criteria for admission to programs are: GMAT score, cumulative grade-point average, letters of recommendation, extracurricular activities, and work experience.
 Students interested in an MBA can select any major field of concentration at the college; however, it is helpful to take certain courses that will orient the student more specifically in the business field.
 Below is a list of recommended courses.

 Economics: 111, Introduction to Microeconomics; 112, Introduction to Macroeconomics

 International Business and Management: 100, Fundamentals of Business; 110, Fundamentals of Accounting; 220, Managerial Decision Making; 230, International Organizational Behavior; 250, Finance